Investing in Tribeca

 Tribeca’s full service building 200 Chambers

 Client’s apartment at 200 Chambers (photo below).
 A one bedroom with dual exposures (windows on two sides), which is rare.
 This brings in a lot of light.
-Always rented to top quality tenants wanting to be close to Whole Foods, Goldman Sachs, Citigroup headquarters.
+Always rented at premium rents, close to Whole Foods, Goldman Sachs, Citigroup headquarters.

 Read about, Manhattan property investment performance